April 9, 2012

 Congress probably won’t tackle any major legislation before Election Day, Nov.
 6. After that, there will be a short window of time in which to extend the reduced income tax rates, estate tax and capital gains tax rates and other tax policies that have helped our nation weather the economic recession.

-Lynne Finnerty is the editor of FBNews, the American Farm Bureau Federation’s official newspaper.
+Lynne Finnerty is the editor of FBNews, the official newspaper of the American Farm Bureau.